What digital accessibility means to us

 Many more will have temporary or situational access needs.
 For example, people may have:

-• difficulty concentrating in stressful situations
+- limited time or attention span, or difficulty concentrating in stressful situations

-• 'situational limitations' like forgetting glasses or a hearing aid or being in bright sunlight or noisy environments
+- 'situational limitations' like forgetting glasses or a hearing aid or being in bright sunlight or noisy environments

-• different education levels
+- different education or reading levels

 People can also be limited by their technology.
 For example, those with:

-• slow internet, or who have limited or expensive bandwidth
+- slow internet, or who have limited or expensive bandwidth

-• older devices or software
+- older devices or software

 Accessible public services make sense